First Aid Policy (Whole School)

 First Aid Accommodation

 The Education (School Premises) Regulations 1996 requires that schools have a suitable dedicated room for the care and treatment of pupils.
 It must contain a washbasin, be near a toilet and appropriate for its use as a first aid room.
 In the Senior School this is located near the main reception in the school nurses’ office, in the Main School Building.
-In junior school the medical room is on the ground floor next to the disabled toilet.
-In infants it is in on top floor of the Snowdrops Preschool building.
+In junior and infant school the medical room is on the ground floor next to the disabled toilet.

 First Aid Materials and Equipment